Remgax/Remgax/README.md

 ## About Me

-I’m a **Software Developer & DevOps Engineer** with **8+ years of experience** in backend development, automation, and infrastructure management.
-I specialise in **PHP (Symfony), Bash, Docker, and SQL databases** (Oracle, PostgreSQL, MySQL), with strong experience in Linux server environments, CI/CD pipelines, and DevOps practices.
+I’m a **Software Developer, DevOps Engineer & IT Support Specialist** with **8+ years of experience** in backend development, automation, and IT operations.
+I specialise in **PHP (Symfony, Laravel), Bash, Docker, and SQL databases** (Oracle, PostgreSQL, MySQL), with strong expertise in Linux server environments, CI/CD pipelines, and workflow automation.

-I have worked primarily in **public sector and EU-funded projects**, delivering scalable, maintainable solutions, automating workflows, and supporting full lifecycle software delivery.
-I enjoy collaborating across cross-functional teams and contributing to long-term institutional IT operations.
+I have worked primarily on **public sector and EU-funded projects**, delivering scalable, maintainable solutions, modernizing legacy systems, automating processes, and supporting full lifecycle IT operations.
+I enjoy collaborating across cross-functional teams and bridging development, operations, and support functions.

 🌍 Based in **Budapest, Hungary**, I’m open to **remote work or relocation within the EU**.